USC's Williams wins Heisman after leading Trojan turnaround

 Notre Dame, Ohio State and Oklahoma each have seven Heisman victories.

+“These individual awards aren’t why we do it, they are not why Caleb does it, but they’re evidence that there’s a lot of great things going on,” Riley said.
+“Because, let’s be honest, Heisman winners don’t show up on average teams.”

 Williams is the epitome of the modern college football star.
-As a five-star recruit from Washington, Williams has been a celebrity since high school.
+As a five-star recruit from Washington, he has been a celebrity since high school.

-At the age of 10, Williams and his father, Carl, started planning a path to greatness.
+At the age of 10, Williams and his father began plotting a path to greatness.
 The to-do list included winning a Heisman.

-“It’s something you dream of as a kid when you’re in high school, and then when you get to college it’s just a goal you might throw on the wall before the season,” Williams said the day before checking off that goal.

-As a freshman at Oklahoma last year, Williams grabbed hold of the starting job, coming off the bench to rally the Sooners past rival Texas and immediately becoming one of the college football’s most exciting players.
+As a freshman at Oklahoma last year, Williams came off the bench to rally the Sooners past rival Texas and immediately became one of the college football’s most exciting players.

-He transferred to USC in the offseason to play for Riley and amassed an extensive and lucrative endorsement portfolio before ever playing a game for the Trojans.
+Williams jumped into the transfer portal in the offseason and where he would play next became one of the biggest stories in sports.
+He amassed an extensive and lucrative endorsement portfolio before ever playing a game for the Trojans.

-Thanks to one of his NIL deals, Williams was able to bring eight of his offensive lineman with him to the Heisman ceremony in New York.
+Thanks to one of his NIL deals, Williams was able to bring eight of USC offensive lineman with him to the Heisman ceremony in New York.

 When the games did start, Williams delivered on the promise and potential.